Field vs Lab Work

 If you are a botanist, gardener or horticulturist, many of the defining details of flowers such as pistil & stamens can be viewed clearly at just 5X.
 If you look closely at the image below you can see the pollen in the daffodil flower.
 However, some people might prefer the flexibility of 5/5=10X botany hand lens.

 This next picture of a caterpillar also illustrates how much more detail you can see with just a 5X insect magnifying glass.
-Coloration of the body & other details such as eyes & legs when enlarged even this small amount can be enough to confirm the identify of one insect species versus another.
+The coloration of the body & other details such as eyes & legs when enlarged even this small amount can be enough to confirm the identity of one insect species versus another.

 4 Inexpensive Magnifiers